DukeLearningInnovation/duke-sakai-skins/README.md

 This script does not currently use any arguments.
 It runs autoprefixer for all skins in the dist directory.

+### build.sh

+Example use `npm run build 19.x/duke-default`

+This script accepts 1 argument

+1. The version/skin-name you want to build

 ### create-skin.sh

-Exmple use `npm run create-skin morpheus-master new-skin`
+Exmple use `npm run create-skin new-skin`

-This script accepts 2 arguments
+This script accepts 1 argument

-1. the skin you want to base the new skin on
-1. the name of the new skin.
-The example will create a skin called new-skin based off of src/morpheus-master.
+1. The name of the new skin which will be based off of src/19x/morpheus-master.

 ### fetch-src.sh